X16Community/x16-docs/X16 Reference - Appendix ZZ9 Plural Z α - 65816 Processor Upgrade.md

 still in the feasibility phase.
 Unlike the Apple ][, existing X16 machines will be upgradeable to support the 65816 in the same way future revisions will.

-git Likewise this is not a near term upgrade.
+Likewise this is not a near term upgrade.
 All the X16 Developer machines currently ship with a 65C02.

 ## Further Reading